taustation-fan/taustation-fan.github.io/README.md

 visiting the bank.

 At your home branch, withdrawing credits is free.
 At other branches, the withdrawal fee is 3%, or 1% if you are VIP.

-You can transfer your home branch to any Consortium station, for a fee.
+You can transfer your home branch to any Consortium station, and then benefit from free withdrawal at that branch.
+The account transfer fee only depends on the target station level, not on the account balance.
+For big purchases like higher-level University courses or private ships, transferring the bank and then withdrawing for free can be cheaper than paying the withdrawal fee.

 Deposits are free at any bank.